-* Personalized coaching to succeed as a leader and enhance professional skills.
+- Provide personalized coaching to help you succeed as a leader and enhance your professional skills.

 Staff have a ringside seat to observe a leader’s successes and failures.
 These can involve major issues but, quite often, it’s the little things that define a leader.
 Learn from a seasoned non-profit executive what works and doesn’t work for leaders.

 - How to Run an Effective & Efficient Meeting

 It takes more than knowing Robert’s Rules of Order to run a successful meeting.
 How do you manage someone who wants to control the meeting, or engage someone who hasn’t uttered a word?
 When is cancelling a meeting the best decision you can make?
 Learn from a seasoned non-profit executive how to run a meeting worthy of everyone’s time.